RyanSR71/waveform_uncertainty/docs/source/WFU_dA_prior.rst

    number of amplitude correction parameters desired
 mean_amplitude_difference: numpy.ndarray, optional
-   array of the means of a set of amplitude differences, by default, this should be as a function of dimensionless frequency, xi if not given, the means of the alpha distributions are set to zero
+   array of the means of a set of amplitude differences, by default, this should be as a function of dimensionless frequency, xi if not given, the means of the dA distributions are set to zero
    default: None
 prior: bilby.core.prior.PriorDict, optional
    bilby prior object; if given, dA priors will be added to this dictionary